Silicon Valley Dines with Trump, August Jobs Slump & Elon’s $1T Pay Package

 Hey, Ed, where did you get that?

-This is a birthday present from a friend of mine.
+This was a birthday present from a friend of mine.

 There you go.